• Skip to primary navigation

 What type of apple is best in a harvest bowl?

 Personally, I love Pink Lady, Honeycrisp, and Braeburn apples because they're super crunchy, and have that great sweet-tart ratio when they're in season.
-But use whichever apples in this autumn bowl you love/have on hand.
+But use whichever apples in this autumn bowl you love/have.

 What protein do I put in a harvest bowl?